awslabs/yesiscan/README.md

 If this flag is specified, then we will always attempt to update the auto config on each run.

+#### --noop

+If this flag is specified, no scan is done.
+The auto config code will execute though.
+This is useful to get the config up-to-date without running a scan.
+It can be combined with `--auto-config-force-update` for some guaranteed updates!

 #### --quiet

 When this boolean flag is enabled, all log messages will be suppressed.